Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Introduction

-Beyond \tas, several other algorithms have been proposed in the literature that achieve asymptotic optimality for best-arm identification and/or single-answer problems \cite{degenne2019non,menard2019gradient,wang2021fast,barrier2022non,jourdan2022top,jourdan2023non}.
-Moreover, some of these works also establish non-asymptotic upper bounds on the expected number of samples required for their algorithm to stop \cite{degenne2019non,barrier2022non,jourdan2023non,wang2021fast}.

-Among the existing studies, the works most closely related to ours are \cite{degenne2019non,barrier2022non}, which propose two distinct approaches that solve the aforementioned instability issue of \tas.
-Specifically, \citet{degenne2019non} propose an optimistic version of \tas that incorporates confidence intervals within the sampling rule.
-This comes at the cost of solving a significantly more challenging optimization problem to decide the next arm to query.
-In contrast, \citet{barrier2022non} directly stabilizes the sampling rule by \quotes{skewing} its behavior toward uniform exploration when the amount of data collected is limited.
-Crucially, both analyses rely on specific properties of the algorithms they introduce, which makes them different from the original \tas framework of \citet{garivier2016optimal}.
+\paragraph{Single-Answer Problems and \tas} Since the work by \citet{garivier2016optimal}, which studied the unstructured bandit problem, several works have extended \tas to several structured problems \citep[\eg][]{moulos2019optimal,juneja2019sample,kocak2020best,kaufmann2021mixture,poiani2024best,kanarios2024cost}.
+In these works, the optimality analysis of \tas remained asymptotic, as they build upon the approach of \citet{garivier2016optimal}.
+Beyond \tas, several other algorithms have been proposed in the literature that achieve asymptotic optimality for best-arm identification and/or single-answer problems \citep{degenne2019non,menard2019gradient,wang2021fast,barrier2022non,jourdan2022top,jourdan2023non}.
+Moreover, some of these works also establish non-asymptotic upper bounds on the expected number of samples required for their algorithm to stop \citep{degenne2019non,barrier2022non,jourdan2023non,wang2021fast}.
+Among these studies, the works most closely related to ours are \citet{degenne2019non} and \citet{barrier2022non}, which propose two distinct approaches that solve the aforementioned instability issue of \tas.
+Precisely, \citet{degenne2019non} propose an optimistic version of \tas that incorporates confidence intervals within the sampling rule.
+This comes at the cost of solving a significantly more challenging optimization problem in deciding the next arm to query.
+In particular, while \tas bases its decision rule on a maximization problem of a convex function over the simplex, its optimistic version requires solving a max-max-min problem which, in general, does not admit efficient oracles. \citet{barrier2022non}, instead, stabilizes the sampling rule by \quotes{skewing} its behavior toward uniform exploration when the amount of data collected is scarce.
+This modification, however, can lead to a decrease in the empirical performance w.r.t. the original version.
+Indeed, \citet{barrier2022non} show that the original version of \tas achieves better results in all instances in which the algorithms were compared.
+Hence, given these remarks, it remains important to understand whether finite confidence guarantees can be obtained for the original version of \tas.
+In this sense, we note that both the analyses of \citet{degenne2019non} and \citet{barrier2022non} rely on specific properties of the algorithms they introduce, which makes them different from the original framework of \citet{garivier2016optimal}.
 To the best of our knowledge, our work is the first to provide non-asymptotic guarantees for the original \tas algorithm without requiring any substantial modifications to it.